App-vNext/Polly/docs/strategies/fallback.md

 **Reasoning**:

 - The target code is executed only once.
-- The fallback value is returned directly, eliminating the need for additional code like `Context` or `ExecuteOutcomeAsync`.
+- The fallback value is returned directly, eliminating the need for additional code like `Context` or `ExecuteOutcomeAsync()`.

 ### 3 - Nesting `ExecuteAsync` calls

 Combining multiple strategies can be achieved in various ways.
-However, deeply nesting `ExecuteAsync` calls can lead to what's commonly referred to as _`Execute` hell_.
+However, deeply nesting `ExecuteAsync` calls can lead to what's commonly referred to as _`Execute` Hell_.

 > [!NOTE]
 > While this isn't strictly tied to the Fallback mechanism, it's frequently observed when Fallback is the outermost layer.